zubxxr/distributed-multi-autonomous-vehicle-architecture/Detailed_README.md

 ### Host 1
 Host 1 is the laptop on the far left.
 Its display is extended to the two adjacent monitors:

-- Laptop screen: runs terminal commands for the Zenoh Bridge, YOLOv5 server, and related processes.
+- **Laptop screen**: runs terminal commands for the Zenoh Bridge, YOLOv5 server, and related processes.
-- Center monitor: displays the AWSIM simulation.
+- **Center monitor**: displays the AWSIM simulation.
-- Right monitor: used to remotely access Host 2 and Host 3 via AnyDesk.
+- **Right monitor**: used to remotely access Host 2 and Host 3 via AnyDesk.

 ### Host 2
 Host 2 is the laptop placed on top of the PC tower.
 It runs Autoware and the Zenoh Bridge independently.